matiasagado/matiasagado/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey </h3> </summary>
    I started my coding journey in my senior year of high school when I decided to take a Game Design elective.
 In this course, I acquired foundational knowledge in C++ and Unity, enabling me to craft modest 3D-rendered games.
 Subsequently, I furthered my education at Mira Costa Community College, where I undertook several IT classes, honing my proficiency in Unix and gaining exposure to Python.
 As I progressed through these courses, a passion for coding became evident.
 Motivated by this newfound enthusiasm, I made the decision to enroll at the University of San Francisco to pursue a degree in computer science.
-Since then, my appreciation for the discipline has deepened, propelling my desire not only to learn but also to attain proficiency in an array of skills and frameworks essential for a comprehensive understanding of full-stack development.
+Since then, my appreciation for the discipline has deepened, propelling my desire not only to learn but also to attain proficiency in an array of skills and frameworks essential for a comprehensive understanding of web development.

 #